Solution & technology

 In Germany, a solar PV plant, hybridized with a cogeneration (CHP) unit and storage facilities, uses the solar production forecasts over several time horizons to optimize the operations of the micro-grid.

-The company’s management system receives day-ahead forecasts and hours ahead forecasts every 15 minutes.
+The company’s management system receives day-ahead solar forecasts and intraday solar forecasts every 15 minutes.